impiza/cloudapp/README.md

 A PyQt based drag drop uploader to Cloud App (http://getcloudapp.com).
 Upload, Delete and View files right from your system tray.
-Uploaded files' links get copied to the clipboard automatically. this app created by IMPIZA (Originally created by Abhinandh #<abhinandh@gmail.com>) i have modified and create debian backage for linux you can find all file in here https://github.com/abhinandh/py-cloudapp Screenshots
+Uploaded files' links get copied to the clipboard automatically. this app created by IMPIZA (Originally created by Abhinandh #<abhinandh@gmail.com>) i have modified and create debian backage for linux

+Screenshots
 ----------